 He lives in Salt Lake City with his wife and two young sons.
 They enjoy being on rivers, rock climbing, and playing in Utah’s red rock canyons.

-Fun Fact about Ashley: He is a professional river guide on the Colorado River and the Middle Fork of the Salmon River.
+Fun Fact about Ashley: He was a professional river guide on the Colorado River and the Middle Fork of the Salmon River.

 Mike Kaserman — Outdoor And International Program Director, Language Arts Lead